Choosing an auth method

 - Requires an Entra ID admin to consent to ADO Pilot's application registration.

-If you are onboarding now, use PAT.
-It is the only method we ship in v1 and is sufficient for production reviews on every plan tier.
-When delegated OAuth and Service Principal land, you will be able to switch from the Integration settings page without losing review history, repository configuration, plans, or billing.
+If you are onboarding now, use PAT — it is the fastest path and sufficient for production reviews on every plan tier.
+If you need org-scoped credentials that survive personnel changes, choose Service Principal (available on Business plan and above).
+On a Business plan you can select it during onboarding, or switch later from the Integration settings page without losing review history, repository configuration, plans, or billing.
+See Setting up Service Principal auth for the consent + setup walkthrough.